Submitted by: Aveda

 A DIALOGUE FOR THE FUTURE

-NEW YORK- May 22, 2007 —In keeping with its long-standing commitment to environmental and socially responsible business practices, the Aveda™ Corporation is partnering with the United Nations Development Program (UNDP), Equator Initiative, Tribal Link Foundation, the Global Environmental Facility Small Grants Programme, and the World Intellectual Property Organization to discuss options and opportunities for the future of indigenous entrepreneurship.
+May 22 /CSRwire/ - NEW YORK- May 22, 2007 —In keeping with its long-standing commitment to environmental and socially responsible business practices, the Aveda™ Corporation is partnering with the United Nations Development Program (UNDP), Equator Initiative, Tribal Link Foundation, the Global Environmental Facility Small Grants Programme, and the World Intellectual Property Organization to discuss options and opportunities for the future of indigenous entrepreneurship.

 "At Aveda, we can change the world by changing the way the world does business," says Aveda President Dominique Conseil.
 "As stewards of the Earth, Aveda’s indigenous partners help ensure that our ingredients and products are both high quality and high integrity."